clessn/article_riding-volatility/README.md

 This README follows the guidelines for data replication of The Journal of Politics of the University of Chicago Press.
 These guidelines can be found here: https://www.journals.uchicago.edu/journals/jop/data-replication

 This article can be replicated using R version 4.1.3.
+We consider opening the `article_riding-volatility.Rproj` to work in this repo.

 # Ethical constraints
 The surveys used in this article were exclusive, and access to the data was conditional upon signing an ethics form.
 As a result, the `table1_respondentsRCI` dataset presented here is a shortened version of the full dataset used in this study.
 If you are interested in accessing additional variables or data, please contact us at <hubert.cadieux.1@ulaval.ca> to discuss the possibility of obtaining access.